Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     sqldw
 FROM datagen;
 ```
-  Click the **save** icon to save the query.
+  Click the **Save** icon to save the query.
-  **[Note]: The input alias and output alias are used in the query, and the selected column should have name or alias exactly the same as in Activities table.**
+  **[Note]: The input and output aliases are used in the query, and the selected column names must exactly match those in the Activities table.**

-12. Go back to the overview of the Stream analytics job, click **start** to start the Stream Analytics job.
+12. Return to the overview of the Stream Analytics job.
+13. Click **start** to start the Stream Analytics job.
 In the new panel, choose "Now" for the "Job output starttime" and click **Start** at the bottom.

 ### Set up Azure Web Job/Data Generator

-The data generator emits one day's transaction data every 15 minutes to reduce the wait time to see the final results.
+The data generator emits one day's transaction data every 15 minutes to reduce the wait time for viewing results in this demo.

-1. Go to Azure Portal https://ms.portal.azure.com and choose the resource group you just deployed
+1. Go to the [Azure Portal](https://ms.portal.azure.com) and navigate to your resource group.
-2. In ***Overview*** panel, click **+** and enter **Web App** and hit "Enter" key to search
+2. In ***Overview*** panel, click **+ Add** to add a new resource.
+Enter **Web App** and hit "Enter" key to search.
-3. Click **Web App** offered by Microsoft in "Web + Mobile" category
+3. In the result list, click on **Web App** offered by Microsoft in the "Web + Mobile" category.
-4. Click **Create** at the bottom of the description panel
+4. Click the **Create** button at the bottom of the description panel.
-5. In the new panel,
+5. In the new panel:
-    1. Enter your **unique string** for "App name"
+    1. Enter your **unique string** for the "App name".
-    2. Leave "subscription" and "Resource group" as the default
-    3. Click **App Service Plan/Location** and in the new panel of ***App Service Plan***
+    3. Click **App Service Plan/Location**.
+In the new **App Service Plan** panel:
-        1. Click **Create New** and enter your unique string for the ***App Service Plan*** in the new panel
+        1. Click **Create New** and enter your unique string for the **App Service Plan**.
-        2. Choose the region where your resource group resides
+        2. Choose the region where your resource group resides.
-        3. Click **OK** at the bottom of the panel
+        3. Click **OK** at the bottom of the panel.
-6. Click **Create** at the bottom
+6. Click the **Create** button at the bottom.
-7. Go back to your resource group until the Web App is created.
-You can check the notification.
-It takes around two minutes to create the web app.
+7. Return to the resource group overview.
+Refresh the resource listing until the web app deployment completes (usually takes around two minutes).
-8. Refresh the resource listing in your resource group and select the web Service
+8. Click on the web service resource in your resource group.
-8. On the side panel, search "Application Settings" and click ***Application Settings*** and on the new panel
+8. In the side panel, search "Application Settings" and click on the **Application Settings** result.
+In the new panel:
-    1. Choose **2.7** for the Python version
+    1. Choose **2.7** for the Python version.
-    2. Choose **64-bit** for the Platform
+    2. Choose **64-bit** for the Platforml
-    3. Toggle **On** for "Always on"
+    3. Toggle **On** for the "Always on" setting.
-    4. In the ***App Setting***, add the following key-value pairs:
+    4. In the ***App Setting***, add the following key-value pairs (recorded in your Azure Event Hub memo table):

       | **Azure App Service Settings** |             |
       |------------------------|---------------------|